-JIF (Jurnal Ilmu Fisika) is a peer-reviewed journal.
+Jurnal Ilmu Fisika (JIF) is a peer-reviewed journal.
 This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Jurusan Fisika Universitas Andalas).
 This statement is based on COPE’s Code of Conduct and Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Jurnal Dampak journal is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Jurnal Ilmu Fisika (JIF) is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is, therefore, important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is, therefore, necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

 Publisher and Editor

-Jurusan Fisika Universitas Andalas as publisher of JIF (Jurnal Ilmu Fisika) takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+Jurusan Fisika (Department of Physics) Universitas Andalas as the publisher of Jurnal Ilmu Fisika (JIF), takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
 In addition, the Universitas Andalas and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

-Publication decisions: The editor of the Jurnal Dampak journal is responsible for deciding which of the articles submitted to the journal should be published.
+Publication decisions: The editor of the Jurnal Ilmu Fisika (JIF) is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

-Fair play: An editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+Fair play: An editor at any time evaluates manuscripts for their intellectual content without regard to the authors' race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

 Disclosure and conflicts of interest: Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.

-Contribution to Editorial Decisions: Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
+Contribution to Editorial Decisions: Peer review assists the editor in making editorial decisions, and the editorial communications with the author may also assist the author in improving the paper.